m3steele/xm-labs-xMatters-By-Phone-v2/README.md

 1. Log in to the target xMatters system.
 2. On the **Users** tab, click the **Add New User** icon.
 3. Enter the appropriate information for your new user.
-   Example User Name **Twilio_API_User**
+   Example username: **Twilio_API_User**
 4. Assign the user the **REST Web Service User** role.
 5. Click **Save**.

-Make a note of the user name and password that you set; you will need them when configuring other parts of this integration.
+Make a note of the username and password that you set; you will need them when configuring other parts of this integration.

-The integration user name and password will be needed when configuring the Twilio xm_settings Function:
+The integration username and password will be needed when configuring the Twilio xm_settings Function:
 **xm_user** and **xm_pass**

 <br><br>